 In addition to serving the local and global communities, there are a number of ways to get involved in the ministries at Westminster.
 See below for descriptions of committees and ministries where you can share your gifts within the church.

-Assimilation Committee: helps members become more involved in the life of the church, coordinates with Inquirers’ Class, hosts new member dinners, and contacts visitors and new members.
+Connections Committee: Helps members get to better know and become more involved in the life of the church, coordinates with new members’ Class, hosts new member dinners, and contacts visitors and new members.

 - Adult Christian Education Committee: Oversees educational offerings for adults.

-- Church School Teacher: team teaches any age level for about 13 Sundays a year.
+- Church School Teachers: Ream teaches any age level for about 13 Sundays a year.

 - WOW: First Wednesdays: Help plan monthly intergenerational events for entire congregation.
 Events are held monthly on first Wednesdays from October-May.